Andy Dalton: 2011 season

-On April 29, 2011, the Bengals selected Dalton in the second round, as the 35th overall pick, in the 2011 NFL Draft.
+On April 29, 2011, the Cincinnati Bengals selected Dalton in the second round, as the 35th overall pick, in the 2011 NFL draft.
 Out of the twelve quarterbacks that were chosen in the 2011 NFL Draft, he was the fifth selected.

-After Dalton was drafted by the Cincinnati Bengals, there was much speculation over whether Dalton or veteran Bruce Gradkowski would start at quarterback.
-Carson Palmer, the first overall draft pick in the 2003 NFL Draft, demanded to be traded or released and was traded later in the season to the Oakland Raiders.
+After Dalton was selected by the Bengals, there was much speculation over whether Dalton or veteran Bruce Gradkowski would start at quarterback.
+Carson Palmer, the first overall draft pick in the 2003 NFL draft, demanded to be traded or released and was traded later in the season to the Oakland Raiders.
 On June 29, 2011, the Bengals signed Dalton to a four-year, $5.21 million rookie contract with a $2.29 million signing bonus and $4.02 million guaranteed.

-On August 8, 2011, before their first pre-season game versus the Detroit Lions, Bengals head coach Marvin Lewis released his first depth chart per NFL rules but noted that it meant little.
+On August 8, before their first pre-season game against the Detroit Lions, Bengals head coach Marvin Lewis released his first depth chart per NFL rules but noted that it meant little.
 The depth chart had Dalton listed as the first-string quarterback, followed by Gradkowski.

-Dalton's first NFL regular-season start came on September 11, 2011, on the road against the Cleveland Browns.
+Dalton's first NFL regular-season start came on September 11, on the road against the Cleveland Browns.
 Dalton, in one half of play before leaving the game due to injury, completed 10 of his 15 pass attempts for 81 yards and a touchdown, posting a passer rating of 102.4.
 The Bengals won the game, 27–17, Dalton's first divisional AFC North victory as well as first win against the divisional rival Browns.
 Dalton's second game on was also on the road, against the Denver Broncos.
 Despite a 24–22 loss, he led a comeback, completing 19 of 29 pass attempts for 280 yards and two touchdowns in the second half alone, and achieving a passer rating of 107.0 for the game.
 During a Week 6 27–17 victory over the Indianapolis Colts, Dalton completed 25 of 32 passes for 264 yards and a touchdown.
 In that game, he had a season-high 78.1 completion percentage and 111.5 passer rating.